top of page

 • Individualised progression

-Cheshire offers outstanding training terrain, including woodland, farmland, parks, urban centres and industrial estates — allowing dogs to develop robust, adaptable trailing skills across diverse environments.
+Cheshire offers outstanding training terrain, including woodland, farmland, parks, urban centres, and industrial estates — allowing dogs to develop robust, adaptable trailing skills across diverse environments.

 My sessions are designed to: